Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Introduction

 \section{Introduction}

-\paragraph{Algebraic $\lambda$-calculi.} Two algebraic versions of the $\lambda$-calculus arise independently in distinct contexts: the algebraic $\lambda$-calculus ($\lalg$)~\cite{VauxMSCS09} and the linear algebraic $\lambda$-calculus ($\llin$)~\cite{ArrighiDowekRTA08}.
-The former has been introduced in the context of linear logic as a fragment of the differential $\lambda$-calculus~\cite{EhrhardRegnierTCS03}: the algebraic structure allows to gather in a non deterministic manner different terms, {\em i.e.} each term represents one possible execution.
-The latter has been introduced as a candidate $\lambda$-calculus for quantum computation: in $\llin$, a linear combination of terms reflects the phenomenon of superposition, {\em i.e.} the capability for a quantum system to be in two or more states at the same time.
+Two algebraic versions of the $\lambda$-calculus arise independently in distinct contexts: the algebraic $\lambda$-calculus ($\oalg$)~\cite{VauxMSCS09} and the linear algebraic $\lambda$-calculus ($\olin$)~\cite{ArrighiDowekRTA08}.
+Both languages are extensions of $\lambda$-calculus where linear combinations of terms are also terms.
+The former has been introduced in the context of linear logic as a fragment of the differential $\lambda$-calculus~\cite{EhrhardRegnierTCS03}: the algebraic structure allows to gather in a non deterministic manner different terms, {\em i.e.}\ each term in the linear combination represents one possible execution.
+The latter has been introduced as a candidate $\lambda$-calculus for quantum computation: in $\olin$, a linear combination of terms reflects the phenomenon of superposition, {\em i.e.}\ the capability for a quantum system to be in two or more states at the same time.
+Our purpose is to study the connections between the two systems.